Akkatecture/Documentation/content/docs/further_self_study/tips.md

 cover: "https://unsplash.it/400/300/?random?BoldMage"
 date: "01/07/2018"
 category: "akkatecture"
-type: "lesson"
+type: "docs"
 tags:
     - further-self-study
     - akkatecture
     - csharp
     - dotnet
 ---
-Whenever creating an application that uses CQRS+ES there are several things you need to keep in mind to make it easier and minimize the potential bugs.
-This guide will give you some details on typical problems and how Akkatecture can help you minimize the risk.
+Whenever creating an application that uses cqrs and   event sourcing there are several things you need to keep in mind to make it easier and minimize the potential bugs, and headaches.

 ## Events

 Make sure that when your aggregate events are JSON serialized, they produce clean JSON as it makes it easier to work with and enable you to easier deserialize the events in the future.
+Make sure that the events have:

 -  No type information
 -  No runtime information